Colostrum is the first milk that a mare produces after foaling. It is particularly rich in antibodies, which provide immunity for newborn foals.

 Antibodies

-The antibody levels in colostrum are 100 times higher than in mature milk.
+The antibody levels in colostrum are 100 times higher than in regular milk.
 These antibodies provide newborn foals with early protection from harmful bacteria and contagious diseases.

 Immunoglobulins are the main antibodies in milk.
 They are large bioactive molecules composed of short and long polypeptide chains.
 The three most abundant types are: